 2. Make use of valuable HR data

 Thanks to developments in technology, detailed people-related information is now available to HR and line managers at the click of a mouse.
-The latest HR software systems, such as Cezanne OnDemand, allow companies to log and monitor sickness absence.
+The latest HR software systems, such as Cezanne HR, allow companies to log and monitor sickness absence.
 This means HR can get an overview of absence levels across the business, and adapt policies and well-being initiatives accordingly.
 Line managers can easily keep an eye on absence in their teams, enabling them to spot individuals who may be notching up worrying levels of short term absence, and to look more closely at what may be behind it.
 The latest generation systems provide a wealth of easy-to-access information that can be used to inform strategic business decisions – although too few companies as yet are making the most of the data at their fingertips.

 3. Create an open atmosphere

 It’s important to create an environment where people feel it is OK to say if they are struggling with their workload, or finding it difficult to manage caring responsibilities.
 Yes, of course, the work has to get done – client needs have to be met and products have to get out of the door on time – but if employers want to hang on to talented staff, they have to recognise that the difficult stuff that goes on in people’s personal lives inevitably has an impact on them at work.
 Supporting people who have caring responsibilities in particular isn’t an issue that’s going to go away.
 By 2030, we will be in a four-generation workforce, and as life expectancy increases and people have children later, there will be a growing number of employees ‘sandwiched’ between caring for young children and elderly relatives.
 If employees feel they can talk openly to their line manager and that the business will be supportive, they are more likely to be open about what’s going on for them – rather than hiding the problem behind frequent colds and tummy bugs.